gadimbaylisahil/google_pay_ruby/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `ruby test/test_decrypt.rb` to run the tests.

 ## Contributing